 In equation 2, KUV is the first-order reaction rate constant calculated for UV photolysis.
 According to Fig. 3, the values of Kobs for UV/S-ARP and UV photolysis were 0.0625 and 0.0184, respectively.
-Therefore, Kradical value was calculated as 0.041 (min−1) which indicates that the role of produced radicals is much higher than that of photolysis alone by UV radiation.
-The presented result show that Kobs for UV/S-ARP was 3.4 times than UV alone, which was mostly accomplished by the reducing radicals such as eaq −, H•, and SO3• − that were produced by UV/S-ARP (Entezari et al. 2019; Yu et al. 2019).
+Therefore, the Kradical value was calculated as 0.041 (min−1), which indicates that the role of produced radicals is much higher than that of photolysis alone by UV radiation.
+The presented result show that Kobs for UV/S-ARP was 3.4 times than UV alone, which was mostly accomplished by reducing radicals such as eaq −, H•, and SO3• − that were produced by UV/S-ARP (Entezari et al. 2019; Yu et al. 2019).
 Since the synergetic effect of UV photolysis by sulfite in UV/S-ARP is comparable due to radical production.
 However, the results show that the application of sulfite alone is not able to remove or degrade the TCF pesticide from aqueous solutions.
 This result was in agreement with the result obtained by Yu et al. (2020).
 In fact, sulfite ions do not have oxidizing or degrading properties for decomposing organic compounds.
-The use of UV radiation has been able to degrade a significant amount of TCF pesticide in aqueous solution.
-In this regard, some studies have shown that UV radiation can play an important performance in the decomposition of organic compounds and even resistant organic compounds.
-This could be due to the high absorption power of 253.7 nm by TCF molecules (Yu et al. 2020).
+Using UV radiation has been able to degrade a significant amount of TCF pesticide in an aqueous solution.
+In this regard, some studies have shown that UV radiation can play an important performance in decomposing organic compounds and even resistant organic compounds.
+This could be due to TCF molecules' high absorption power of 253.7 nm (Yu et al. 2020).
 Due to the ability of UV/S-ARPS in the decomposition and removal of persistent organic compounds, the utilization of ARPs has been proposed as a new method for removing resistant contaminants from aquatic solutions (Liu et al. 2013; Trojanowicz et al. 2018; Yu et al. 2013; Yu et al. 2018; Yu et al. 2019; Yu et al. 2020).
-The results of this study on the ability to remove TCF as a toxic refractory organic compound in the aqueous environment are consistent with the results of other studies conducted by other researchers on the application of UV/S-ARP to remove resistant organics compounds such as 4,2-dichlorophenol, vinyl chloride, perfluoroctanate and diclofenac. have been demonstrated using this method.
-The degradation ability of the ARP for TCF pesticide can be due to the production of sulfite radicals, hydrated electrons, and hydrogen atoms.
-Similar studies have demonstrated the major role of hydrated electrons in the transformation and reduction of target pollutants with a reduction potential of -2.9 V. The use of this method for the removal of other halogenated organic compound has been reported.
+The results of this study on the ability to remove TCF as a toxic refractory organic compound in the aqueous environment are consistent with the results of other studies conducted by other researchers on the application of UV/S-ARP to remove resistant organics compounds such as 4,2-dichlorophenol, vinyl chloride, perfluoroctanate and diclofenac have been demonstrated using this method.
+The degradation ability of ARP for TCF pesticide can be due to the production of sulfite radicals, hydrated electrons, and hydrogen atoms.
+Similar studies have indicated the major role of hydrated electrons in the transformation and reduction of target pollutants with a reduction potential of -2.9 V. The use of this method for the removal of other halogenated organic compounds was reported.
 Due to the presence of chloride in the structure of TCF pesticide, the UV/S-ARP can play an effective performance in the decomposition of TCF through the dechlorination of the pesticide.

 3. 2.
 Effect of operational parameters